 The BBC said the leaked independent report examined the allegations and called for a further review of workplace culture.

-The report’s author said they did not find there was "intentional bullying or intimidation of staff" at the charity but said they were "struck by the level of fear and apprehension in staff, and their feelings of powerlessness", according to the BBC.
+The report’s author said they did not find there was "intentional bullying or intimidation of staff" at the charity but they were "struck by the level of fear and apprehension in staff, and their feelings of powerlessness", according to the BBC.

 A spokeswoman for the commission said: "The commission is aware of allegations relating to bullying and harassment at the Kent, Surrey and Sussex Air Ambulance Trust.